patricklafrance/wmfnext-shell/README.md

 👉 Now you can start both applications again and try navigating between pages, everything should work fine.

-> If you are having issues, make sure that the host application and the remote module application `package.json` file have `react`, `react-dom`, `react-router-dom`, `wmfnext-shell`, `wmfnext-remote-loader` listed in their dependencies and that they are using the same dependency versions.
+> If you are having issues, make sure that both applications `package.json` file have `react`, `react-dom`, `react-router-dom`, `wmfnext-shell` and `wmfnext-remote-loader` listed in their dependencies.
+The dependency versions should also match between both applications.

 ### Setup a static module application